 What is Competitive Analysis?

-According to the business dictionary, competitive analysis is an assessment of the difference between a firm’s performance and that of its competitors, and detection and examination of the factors that cause the difference.
+According to the Investopedia, competitive analysis is an assessment of the difference between a firm’s performance and that of its competitors, and detection and examination of the factors that cause the difference.
 Analyzing your competitors is a great way to predict competitor behaviors while making better business strategic decisions.

 The term competitive intelligence is used more often than competitive analysis.
 This is due to the effort of the Strategic and Competitive Intelligence Professionals or SCIP, the association that represents the profession.
 SCIP is all about competitive intelligence.